kacper-jar/mcup/README.md

 > [!NOTE]
 > An APT release is planned.
-> In the meantime, please use the Snapcraft version or install mcup using the `.deb` file.
+> In the meantime, please install mcup using the `.deb` file.

 Install from a local `.deb` package (download from [GitHub Releases](https://github.com/kacper-jar/mcup/releases)):